BOLL7708/OpenVROverlayPipe/README.md

         "anchorType": 1, // What to anchor the notification to, 0: world, 1: head, 2: left hand, 3: right hand
-        "attachToAnchor": false, // Will fix the overlay to the anchor, overrides attachToHorizon and alignToHorizon "attachToHorizon": false, // Will ignore pitch of the headset and keep the origin leveled with the horizon "alignToHorizon": true, // Initial roll alignment to the horizon, else relative to anchor "overlayChannel": 0, // Use different channels to show notifications simultaneously "animationHz": -1, // Animation frame rate, -1 uses the headset refresh rate instead "durationMs": 1000, // The time the notification stays up, in milliseconds "widthM": 1, // The physical width of the overlay, in meters "zDistanceM": 1, // Distance, nearer (-) or further (+), in meters "yDistanceM": 0, // Vertical distance, down (-) or up (+), in meters
+        "attachToAnchor": false, // Will fix the overlay to the anchor, overrides attachToHorizon and alignToHorizon "attachToHorizon": false, // Will ignore pitch of the headset and keep the origin leveled with the horizon "alignToHorizon": false, // Initial roll alignment to the horizon, else relative to anchor "overlayChannel": 0, // Use different channels to show notifications simultaneously "animationHz": -1, // Animation frame rate, -1 uses the headset refresh rate instead "durationMs": 5000, // The time the notification stays up, in milliseconds "opacityPer": 1, // The opacity of the notificaiton when it is idle "widthM": 1, // The physical width of the overlay, in meters "zDistanceM": 1, // Distance, nearer (-) or further (+), in meters "yDistanceM": 0, // Vertical distance, down (-) or up (+), in meters